Reiki Part Two: What does the Research Say

 Reiki and Heart Rate Variability

 I also wish to discuss one interesting individual study as it uses Heart Rate Variability (HRV) as its success measure.
 This is my area of research and you can find a four part blog in it starting here.
-Briefly HRV is a measure of the ‘health’ of your autonomic nervous system (well maybe).
+Briefly HRV is a measure of the ‘health’ of your autonomic nervous system (well maybe, maybe not but that is another story).

 In terms of this studies methods, let’s just say there are a few things I would have done differently with the techie HRV stuff.
 But it is a funky area and I would not necessarily be right.
 Also the people were not randomly assigned to ‘treatment’ or ‘control’.
 Another concern is the small size – just 27 people; half assigned to a rest period (control) and half to Reiki (treatment).
 HRV was measured before and after in both groups.
 HRV increased in the control group, but it increased more in the Reiki group.
 This study is small and even the authors describe it as a ‘pilot’ (Pizzinato et al., 2012), however seeing objective physiological measures coming to the table is exciting.
 Although my excitement was tempered when I used favorite website of mine to see how much impact this journal has, a bit abut how good it is like, and well it does not look good.
 If you want to know more put the Journal name in here.